subhankarroy612/Boat-Lifestyle-Clone/readme.md

 # Boat-Lifestyle Clone

 <p>
-This was a individual construct week project at Masai School.
+This was an individual construct week project at Masai School.
 Goal was to create a frontend application with a time constraint of 4 days.
 </p>